hyperledger/indy-hipe/text/agent-message-routing/README.md

 Note - lets also assume that Alice's agent (for Bob) is directly contactable and has no routing required.

-Bob first generates the following pairwise DID and Verkey that he will disclosed in a connection request to Alice.
+Bob first generates the following pairwise DID that he will disclosed in a connection request to Alice.

-DID = `B.did@B:A`
+`B.did@B:A`

-Verkey = `B.vk@B:A`

 **Routing Record Setup** (Steps 2-4 on UML diagram below)